By Wayne Veysey

-Tottenham are eyeing up a move for Dimitar Berbatov this month, Goal can reveal.
+Tottenham are eyeing up a move for Dimitar Berbatov this month.

 Spurs are in the market for a new striker and have targeted the former White Hart Lane favourite as one of a number of short-term options.